Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/GitOps/Authentication Methods/authenticate-with-github-app.md

 ### Useful Links

+See [Install Kubeseal](../../Secret%20Management/Sealed%20Secrets/install-kubeseal.md) for instructions on how to install Kubeseal

 See [GitOps - Authentication (Team)](../../../../OpenShift%20Teams/Team%20features/gitops/gitops-authentication.md) for the feature template for teams

 See [GitOps - Authentication (Tenant)](../../../../OpenShift%20Tenants/Tenant%20features/GitOps/gitops-authentication.md) for the feature template for tenants